se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 3. [Here](https://github.com/angular/angular) is a link to the official Angular framework maintained by Google.
 You could even open a PR and start contributing!

-4. You can also start learning [TypeScript](https://www.typescriptlang.org/docs/home.html) and get comfortable with the new language.
+4. You should also start learning [TypeScript](https://www.typescriptlang.org/docs/home.html) and get comfortable with the new language.

 ### Where to Go from Here?

-With Angular you’re not getting the world’s easiest-to-use framework, but you are getting an incredibly robust, well-documented, and battle-tested framework used by millions of developers to create powerful applications.
+With Angular you’re not getting the world’s easiest-to-use framework, but you are getting an incredibly robust, well-documented, reliable and effective framework used by millions of developers to create powerful applications.
 The Angular community is enormous, and help is readily available via Google searches, Stack Overflow, and all around the web.

 There are many online resources and tutorials online that can help you ease into the Angular world.

 - [Angular Components - Ten Basic Concepts](https://angularfirebase.com/lessons/angular-components-basics-top-ten/) - A QuickStart on Angular's Component driven architecture.